 How to learn to love the smell of Durian.

-Durian looks like a medieval weapon, but it’s the smell that will knock you out.
+Durian may look like a medieval weapon but it’s the smell that will knock you to the floor.
 At least it did me.
 The first time I encountered its unique smell was in a market in Bangkok.

 “What is that smell?
 It’s like someone just vomited up a bunch of fruit.”

 As we turned a corner Al exclaimed, “It’s durian.
-I think it smells good.”
+Mmmm.”

 It turned out that the Vietnamese guys that Al worked with regularly brought durian in for lunch, and Al had been induced into trying it.
 Apparently once you have tasted this creature you will love it.
 And the stench that goes along with it!

 I’ve never gotten past the smell so I can’t comment, but I did have jackfruit, which they tell me is a lot like durian but without the smell.
-And it’s sweet and fruity.
+And it’s sweet and fruity and slightly creamy.
 So maybe I will try durian some day!

 Durian looks like a spiked mace.
 It can easily grow to the size of a watermelon, and occasionally drops on people’s heads with rather disastrous effects.